Chapter 4. Brazil - Contracts v Judgement

 Not as charity.
 As a control.

-We doubled meal output.
+While Mrs T was on her Christmas break, we doubled meal output.
 One hundred extra meals per day.

 No contract variation.
 No executive approval.
 Just judgement.